-Pass (P) grades may account for no more than one third of the total units required to reach the 120 overall unit minimum. *(more information in FAQs)
+Pass (P) grades may account for no more than one third of your total units required to reach the 120 overall minimum (more information in FAQs).

-Courses previously taken on a letter graded basis may not be repeated on a P/NP basis.
+Courses previously taken for a letter grade cannot be repeated with the P/NP grading option.